danielebufarini/homebudget/README.md

 Categories are typed as expense or income, can be archived, and are seeded when the category table is empty.

+Recurring transactions are stored as rules and materialized into expense or income rows for a rolling future window.
+This keeps the rule as the source of truth while preserving direct monthly queries, search, backup, export, and widget updates.

 ### Dependency Injection

 Koin is the composition root.